kg-09-creator/candy-clicker._./README.md

 -**Here's a candy clicker that I made :) I hope you like it!**
 - https://kg-09-creator.github.io/candy-clicker._./

-**Software Used**
-I used HTML to construct the webpage, CSS, to style it, and JS to make the clicker and powerups.

 **How to Use**
 - Just start clicking the candy!
 As you make more money, you can buy powerups to help increase your click count and the money you generate per click.
 You can use these to buy more powerups and boost your high score!
 You can use the powerups and keep clicking to make infinite money hehe - but see if there's a limit to how rich you can get...?